Directory API: Groups

 }

-A successful response returns an HTTP 201 status code.
-Along with the status code, the response returns the properties for the new group.
+A successful response returns an HTTP 201 status code and the properties for the new group.

 Update a group

 To update a group's settings, use the following PUT request and include the authorization described in Authorize requests.
 The groupKey is the group's email address, any of the group alias's email address, or the group's unique id.
-For the query strings, request, and response properties, see the API Reference:
+For the query strings, request, and response properties, see the groups.update method.

 PUT https://admin.googleapis.com/admin/directory/v1/groups/groupKey

-In general, Google recommends to not use the group's email address as a key for persistent data since the email address is subject to change.
+In general, Google recommends to not use the group's email address as a key for persistent data because the email address is subject to change.

-In the example below, the unique groupKey is 'nnn' and the group's name has been changed to APAC Sales Group:
+In the following example, the unique groupKey is nnn and the group's name is APAC Sales Group:

 PUT https://admin.googleapis.com/admin/directory/v1/groups/nnn